 Nobody will be permitted to enter the bus if they have Coronavirus, if they have developed symptoms, or if they have been in contact with someone with the virus (unless they have subsequently had a negative test).
-Anybody who develops symptoms in resort will be expected to get tested.
 They will only be allowed on the bus for the return journey if the test is negative.
-If the test is positive (or refused) the other trippers will also be required to get tested.
 Anybody knowingly in contact with someone with the virus in resort will also be required to get tested.

 Your first impression may be our last.
 Respect other people on the bus.

 The Trip Captain is under no obligation to delay the bus departure for late-comers and probably won’t.

 Allow for traffic and time to find a legitimate parking place and to load equipment, i.e. arrive at least 20 minutes before departure.

 Be prompt getting back to the bus after breaks (remember what the bus looks like and where it’s parked).

 It is customary for you to buy a round of drinks for the entire bus if you are late and the bus has waited for you.